NicolasMurphy/songseeker-beta/journal.md

         -
     Notes:
         - Marker not moving on 50/50 after non 50/50 correct guess.
 Setting isCorrectGuess to false at the start of every round resolves this issue.
+        - Moved score to store
+        - Audio glitch not resolved
         -

 # 3/26